-Term Definition Other terms with similar meaning Student learning Student learning The cognitive internalization of information received from instructional services and retention as new knowledge that may be used to further academic and professional goals.
-Assessment Establishing clear, measurable outcomes of student learn- Evaluation ing, ensuring that students have sufficient opportunities to achieve those outcomes, systematically gathering and inter- preting evidence to determine how well student learning matches our expectations, and using the information to improve student learning.
-Evaluation Reviewing the results of data collection and then Assessment determining the value and ranking of those results.
-Mission A short, memorable statement that expresses the purpose Purpose statement and uniqueness of the program.
-Outcomes 1 1 pected to be familiar with, be able to do, or value by the time they graduate.
-Curriculum map A grid or map that lists all of the courses in a program Outcomes grid, cross-tabulated with the program's learning outcomes, and objectives grid that indicates in which course each outcome is taught.
-Measures Assessment instruments, tools, or activities designed Tool, instrument certain levels of student learning achievement Assessment map A grid or map that lists all of the courses in a program Assessment grid, cross-tabulated with the program's measures, and that measures grid indicates in which course each measure is assessed.
-Improvements, Analysis , and/or progress made plus logical steps for addressing out- improvement plan, comes partially met or not met. action plan
+Term Definition Other terms with similar meaning Student learning The cognitive internalization of information received from instructional services and retention as new knowledge that may be used to further academic and professional goals Education Assessment may be used to further academic and professional goals.AssessmentEstablishing clear, measurable outcomes of student learn- ing, ensuring that students have sufficient opportunities to achieve those outcomes, systematically gathering and inter- preting evidence to determine how well student learning matches our expectations, and using the information to im- prove student learning.
+Evaluation Reviewing the results of data collection and then determining the value and ranking of those results.
+Assessment Mission A short, memorable statement that expresses the purpose and uniqueness of the program.
+Purpose statement Outcomes Curriculum map A grid or map that lists all of the courses in a program cross-tabulated with the program's learning outcomes, and that indicates in which course each outcome is taught.
+Outcomes grid, objectives grid Measures Assessment instruments, tools, or activities designed to as- certain levels of student learning achievement Tool, instrument Assessment map A grid or map that lists all of the courses in a program cross-tabulated with the program's measures, and that indicates in which course each measure is assessed.
+Assessment grid, measures grid Analysis Data-driven narrative that indicates program strengths and/or progress made plus logical steps for addressing out- comes partially met or not met.
+Improvements, improvement plan, action plan